- Day 1: Arrive in Bangkok

 After lunch, you will be transferred to Tan Son Nhat Airport.
 In the afternoon, you fly to Phu Quoc Island.

 Upon arrival, you will be welcomed by a private driver.
 He will take you to your beach resort.
 After checking in, the rest of the day will be at leisure, perhaps relaxing at the stunning beach.
 Phu Quoc Island is an undiscovered paradise in the warm turquoise waters of the Gulf of Thailand, about 50 km from the Vietnamese mainland.
 On Phu Quoc, you’ll find beautiful beaches, an untouched natural environment, a relaxed atmosphere, friendly locals and fantastic scuba diving.

 Phu Quoc Island – Beach RelaxationDay 8

-Today is a free day.
-You can visit the local market, take a scuba diving class, bicycle around the island or just relax at the hotel beach.
+Today will be a free day.
+You can visit the local market, take a scuba diving class, bicycle around the island or just relax on the hotel beach.

 Overnight in Phu Quoc

 Another free day.
 You may want to enjoy some more beach time, or perhaps play a game of water polo.